e-lie/renardo/README.md

 - Renardo should be easier to install (and will continue to get easier).
 - There is a lot of potential for FoxDot/Renardo and we would like to make it even more amazing.

-This software would not exist without a lot of hard and smart work from Ryan Kirbride and all the community contributors.
+This software would not exist without a lot of hard and smart work from Ryan Kirkbride and all the community contributors.
 They should be thanked a lot for that piece !!

 ## Presentation of new features and architecture